dsdbsparse#

 -

-block_diagonal — Returns the block diagonal of the matrix.
+fill_diagonal–Returns or sets the diagonal elements of the matrix.

 -